Saturday, March 28

 | Pretty mural on back of the building. |

 We are close to the Quinta Mazatlan World Birding Center, so decide to check it out too.
 The house here is a large adobe home built in 1935 by Jason and Marcia Mathews.
-It had a pool, a cottage and a greenhouse.
+It had a pool, a cottage and a greenhouse - very notable at the time.
 The property was eventually purchased by the city and opened as an urban sanctuary meant to educate people about birds, plants and environmental stewardship.

 |